Resources for Supporting Graduate Student Diversity, Inclusion, and Well-being

 - Cornell Health

 - Office of Institutional Equity & Title IX – Responsibility to Report

 - The Office of Postdoctoral Studies

-The Office of Inclusion and Student Engagement (OISE) supports professional development programming and the advancement of the representation, inclusion, and success of graduate students from historically underrepresented and marginalized populations.
+The Office of Inclusion & Student Engagement (OISE) supports professional development programming and the advancement of the representation, inclusion, and success of graduate students from historically underrepresented and marginalized populations.
 This includes supporting faculty engagement in discussions and workshops on holistic admissions practices, diversity recruitment practices, establishing more inclusive research and learning environments, and developing greater understanding of the experiences and identities represented in the graduate population.
 Staff are also available for individual consultations.
 To learn more, visit the Diversity & Inclusion page.

 Workshops/Panels on Advancing Diversity & Inclusion in Graduate Education